 We consider that two systems X and Y interact and share MI, where the system is under isothermal conditions.
 Let W_X and W_Y be the numbers of states of X and Y, respectively, and W{MI} be the number of states of MI.
-Here, according to the principle of equal a priori probabilities, the number of states W{tot} when no information is shared is expressed as
+Here, the number of states W{tot} when no information is shared is expressed as